lukecd/view-from-my-window/README.md

 #### Step 3: Upload Data

 Finally, we upload.
-Bundlr supports [adding custom metadata](https://docs.bundlr.network/sdk/tags) to any upload, you can use for any custom use-case your app might have.
-In the case of images you wanted to be rendered by a browser, you will need to set the Content-Type MIME type tag.
+Bundlr supports [adding custom metadata](https://docs.bundlr.network/sdk/tags) to any upload, a feature that supports a variety of different use-cases.
+In the case of images you wanted to be rendered by a browser, you must to set the Content-Type MIME type tag.

 ```js
 const tx = await bundlr.upload(dataStream, {